Where to Eat in Vienna: My Personal Recommendations

 Classic Austrian haute cuisine

-Step back to fin-de-siècle Vienna — chandeliers, heavy drapery, and formality frozen in time.
-Go to the Grüne Bar for the contemporary tasting menu — refined, precise, and beautifully presented — and to the Rote Bar for more traditional dishes of Viennese cuisine, served in one of the most atmospheric dining rooms in the city.
+Step back to fin-de-siècle Vienna with chandeliers, heavy drapery, and formality frozen in time.
+Go to the Grüne Bar for the contemporary tasting menu refined, precise, and beautifully presented and to the Rote Bar for more traditional dishes of Viennese cuisine, served in one of the most atmospheric dining rooms in the city.
 It’s the Viennese counterpart to dining at the Ritz in London.

 Grünauer Gasthaus